ScottEKendall/JAMF-Pro-Scripts/PPPCNudge/README.md

 This can be modified to handle any TCC Key value that is present on the system.
 The JSON Blob ```tccJSONarray``` contains the information to search & retreive for any given TCC Key

+*This script is designed to test/evaluate the current condition of the PPPC Key.
+If everything seems OK (enabled), it will exit quietly with no user interaction, so theoretically you could scope this to all users...*

 **Exmaple screen for Screen & Audio recording**

 ![](/PPPCNudge/PPPCNudge-Screen.png)